mardimzon/Dimzon.github.io/README.md

 - I’m currently learning **Managing Enterprise Servers**

-<body align="left"> **RELECTIONS:** Throughout this course, I've gained practical and knowledge.
+<body align="left"> My learnings throughout this course it that I've gained practical and knowledge.
 I now proficiently establish connected servers through SSH, craft YAML files for system updates and installations, and leverage Ansible for script-based management of remote servers via SSH.
 The use of tags and roles has enhanced task filtering and organization.
 Additionally, I've acquired the ability to create resource-efficient containers while implementing Ansible roles and tasks.
 I'm confident that the insights gained from this course will significantly contribute to my effectiveness in future professional endeavors..</body>

 - My Contact **qmardimzon@tip.edu.ph**